June 15, 2020

 Kenyon has announced plans to resume in-person instruction for fall semester.
 Read more here.

-Eleven Kenyon seniors and recent graduates were awarded J. William Fulbright Fellowships this year, with two seniors additionally selected as alternates.
+Twelve Kenyon seniors and recent graduates were awarded J. William Fulbright Fellowships this year, with one senior selected as an alternate — tying Kenyon’s record from 2009 and 2010 for the most Fulbright fellows named in one year.
 Recipients of the coveted Fulbright fellowship receive grants to serve as an English teaching assistant (ETA) or conduct research abroad, and Kenyon is consistently a top producer of grant-winning students among liberal arts colleges.

 Alice Cusick ’18, a Chinese and Arabic major with a joint major in Asian studies, will serve as an ETA in Taitung, Taiwan.
 Cusick, who is from Chicago, looks forward to learning some of the Taiwanese Hokkien language and exploring Taiwan’s national parks.

 Kraig Davis ’18, a German and Spanish major and music minor from Rices Landing, Pennsylvania, will serve as an ETA in Hamburg, Germany.
 After studying abroad in Berlin, he is looking forward to becoming acquainted with another German city while furthering the teaching experience gained at Kenyon as an apprentice teacher.

 William Freda ’18, a modern languages & literatures and religious studies double major from Deerfield, Massachusetts, was selected to serve as an ETA in Thailand.

 Evie Kennedy-Maher ’17, a psychology and Spanish major, will serve as an ETA in Argentina.

 Emma Lewis ’14, a sociology major, will conduct research in India.